Quasisymmetric and noncommutative skew Pieri rules: Quasisymmetric and noncommutative symmetric functions

 Noncommutative Schur functions also have rich and varied algebraic and combinatorial properties, including Pieri rules, although due to the noncommutative nature of $\Nsym$ there are now Pieri rules arising both from multiplication on the right \cite[Theorem 9.3]{tewari}, and from multiplication on the left \cite[Corollary 3.8]{BLvW}.
+We include them both here for completeness, and for use later.

 \begin{theorem}\emph{(Right Pieri rules for noncommutative Schur functions)} Let $\alpha $ be a composition and $n$ be a positive integer.
 Then

 where $\alphap$ is a composition such that it can be obtained by adding an $n$-right horizontal strip to $\alpha$.